2026 Washington Nationals season: Player development system

+Roster

+Left-handed pitcher Foster Griffin, coming off a strong stint with the Yomiuri Giants, was the first free agent signed by the Nationals during the offseason.

 The Nationals removed several players from the roster before the end of the 2025 World Series: relievers Shinnosuke Ogasawara, Eduardo Salazar, and Mason Thompson and catchers Jorge Alfaro and C. J. Stubbs.
 Reliever Derek Law, first baseman Josh Bell, and third baseman Paul DeJong became free agents as their contracts expired.
+The Nationals went on to trim several more players from the roster during the offseason, including pitchers Zach Brzykcy, Andry Lara, Ryan Loutos, and Konnor Pilkington, longtime backup catcher Riley Adams, and infielder Trey Lipscomb.
+Washington also released reliever Sauryn Lao at his request to pursue a playing opportunity in Nippon Professional Baseball (NPB).

-Relievers Zach Brzykcy and Ryan Loutos and infielder Trey Lipscomb were also trimmed from the roster days later.
-Starting pitchers Cade Cavalli, MacKenzie Gore, Josiah Gray, and Jake Irvin, catcher Riley Adams, and infielders CJ Abrams and Luis García Jr. are eligible for arbitration.
+Washington tendered new contracts to starting pitchers Cade Cavalli, MacKenzie Gore, Josiah Gray, and Jake Irvin as well as infielders CJ Abrams and Luis García Jr., who were each eligible for arbitration.
+They agreed to terms with all of their arbitration-eligible players, including Cavalli on a one-year contract with a club option for the 2027 season.

 The team protected three prospects eligible for the Rule 5 draft by adding them to the roster: pitchers Jake Bennett and Riley Cornelio and outfielder Christian Franklin.
+The Nationals were active in the Rule 5 draft themselves, selecting Philadelphia Phillies pitching prospect Griff McGarry to the major league roster.